Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This air production by each HP of motor size is pretty much an industry standard, though it doesn’t apply as accurately to compressors under 10 HP.
-For compressors smaller than 10 HP, you will need to read the specifications for that particular unit to determine their exact flow and pressure rate capabilities or use the “guestimate” of 2-3 CFM of discharge flow at 90 PSI, per HP of electric motor.
+For compressors smaller than 10 HP, you will need to read the performance specifications for that particular unit to determine their exact flow and pressure rate capabilities or use the “guestimate” of 2-3 cubic feet per minute of discharge flow at 90 PSI, per HP of electric motor.

-When you have sized all of your applications and totaled up all of the air you’re going to need now and for any prospective plant or air demand increases, and you are out searching for the right air compressor, you would divide the number of CFM you need by 4, and that will give you a rough idea of the horsepower rating of the compressor required.
+When you have sized all of your applications and totaled up all of the air you’re going to need now and for any prospective plant or air demand increases for the air-powered machinery, and you are out searching for the right air compressor, you would divide the number of CFM you need by 4, and that will give you a rough idea of the horsepower rating of the compressor required.

 SCFM is another unit of measure you’ll be familiar with in the world of compressed air and in particular, compressed air tools.
 You should take a look at my article on the difference between SCFM and CFM to enhance your understanding in this area – it’s a bit beyond the scope of this article!

-Discharge rates in CFM at higher pressures are always quite a bit lower than discharge rates at lower pressures, for that same compressor.
+Discharge rates in cubic feet per minute at higher pressures are always quite a bit lower than discharge rates at lower pressures, for that same compressor.

-Ensure that the unit you select will give you both the CFM you need, and the pressure your equipment demands to work properly for you.
+Ensure that the unit you select will give you both the CFM full form in compressor you need, and the pressure your equipment demands to work properly for you.

 FAQs (Frequently Asked Questions)

-For small portable air compressors a good air flow is between 0.1-5 CFM and for larger stationary compressors anything more than 10 CFM will be good.
+For small portable air compressors, a good measure airflow is between 0.1-5 CFM and for larger stationary compressors anything more than 10 CFM will be good.